graphprotocol/rfcs/rfcs/0005-multi-blockchain-support.md

 ### Adding Support for a New Chain

 This section covers what it takes to add support for a new chain.
-Please note that this RFC specifies the details only to an extend that allows to assess whether the direction is feasible.
+Please note that this RFC specifies the details only to an extent that allow us to assess whether the direction is feasible.
 Names and data structure details may vary in the implementation.